nu774/qaac/README.rst

 How to build with mingw
 -----------------------
-No so much tested, and not recommended.
+Not so much tested, and not recommended.
 You need working autotools to generate mp4v2 configure script.

 ::